 In beautiful Henniker, New Hampshire and surrounded by 200 acres of land and the Contoocook River sits the diverse and progressive institution of the New England College.
 Though there is a relatively small student body, with only 2,000 undergraduate and graduate students and 600 online continuing education students, NEC is still making a global impact through stellar education programs and over 1,000 internship opportunities.

-With the completion of just 10 courses, or 36 credit hours, and a thesis project students can graduate with a Master of Science in Management from NEC.
+With the completion of just 10 courses, or 36 credit hours, and a thesis project students can graduate with an Online Master of Science in Management: Healthcare Administration from NEC.
 The program can be completed in less than 2 years for the full time student, while part time tracks are also offered for increased scheduling flexibility.
 Admission is done on a rolling bases every 7 weeks through the year.
 Nine engaging area concentrations are offered including Healthcare Administration, Nonprofit Leadership, Project Management, and Marketing Management.
 Throughout all programs leadership, communication, and ethical behavior are emphasized.

 Where innovation meets diversity, the Southern New Hampshire University has been providing high class education since 1932.
 This rapidly expanding institution now enrolls over 60,000 online students in over 200 cutting edge academic programs.
 Both undergraduate and graduate studies may be easily completed with 24/7 access to assignments and the support of online advisers.